jiajunxu/ECE470/README.md

  ========================================================================================
 ## Final Demo
-Steps to reproduce the results in the following video on Mac OS macOS High Sierra for the fifth week:
+Steps to reproduce the results in the following video on Mac OS macOS High Sierra for the final demo:
 *

 1. Open V-rep by typing the following line in the terminal under the VREP folder, and make sure the VREP is at version 3.5